DistrictOfJoban/JCM-Docs/docs/players/blocks/rv_pids.md

 1. 2.
 If away from any platform, you may manually specify platform(s) to show if the PIDS is located inside a MTR station.

 ## Configuring
-The PIDS can be configured by right clicking the block with a **MTR Brush item**.
+The PIDS can be configured by right clicking the block with the **Brush** item provided by the MTR mod.

 ## Crafting Recipe
 {{Crafting 3x3|Minecraft Iron ingot.png|Minecraft Iron ingot.png|Minecraft Iron ingot.png|Minecraft Glowstone dust.png|Minecraft Glowstone dust.png|Minecraft Glowstone dust.png|Minecraft Iron ingot.png|Minecraft Iron ingot.png|Minecraft Iron ingot.png|res=JCM Item Pids rv.png|Cres=8}}